grantj-re3/HandyOtherDoco/golf/NOTES_golfBasicsCorrections2016a.md

 ## Balance - stance

+- Left-right ball position: Ball should be slightly left of mid-way between heels (for right hander).
 - Weight is between middle of foot and **heel**.
 - Weight must **not** be towards toes.
 - Stand closer to ball.